penright/OpenGarage-Firmware/README.md

 * Blynk library for Arduino (https://github.com/blynkkk/blynk-library)
 * This (OpenGarage) library

 Copy the OpenGarage library to your Arduino's libraries folder.
-You also need to update two files in the ESP8266 core and Blynk library.
+You also need to update a file in the ESP8266 core and Blynk library.
 See README.txt in the Modifications folder for details.

 Compilation: